maxnatalia/wallet-control/README.md

 # 💰Wallet Control - A Simple and User-Friendly Budget Management Application

 Wallet Control is a responsive web application developed using React JS, Material UI, and hooks.

-It provides users with an easy-to-use interface to manage their daily expenses, keep track of their financial activities, and monitor their budget.
+This application is a simple tool for managing your personal finances.
+It allows you to track your expenses and income, choose your preferred currency, and view your balance in real-time.

+With Wallet Control, you can easily keep track of your spending and saving habits, set financial goals, and stay on top of your finances.

 ## 🔎Demo: